 Project: NBS09, NBS01, NBS05, NBS03

-NOTE 1: A screen-positive result indicating that an individual is at increased risk for the primary target disease when the individual is found later to be unaffected; NOTE 2: For quantitative tests such as immunoreactive trypsinogen, this refers to “out-of-range” results in an unaffected child; NOTE 3: For qualitative tests such as DNA analysis, this may include detection of cystic fibrosis transmembrane conductance regulator (CFTR) variants in a carrier or detection of CFTR variants that are not actually present; NOTE 4: As used in NBS09, a screen-positive result of a laboratory screening algorithm (based on the detected C26:0-lysophosphatidylcholine concentration above the cutoff) reported for a newborn who does not have adrenoleukodystrophy; NOTE 5: See primary target disease.
+NOTE 1: A screen-positive result indicating that an individual is at increased risk for a target disease when the individual is found later to be unaffected; NOTE 2: For quantitative tests such as immunoreactive trypsinogen, this refers to “out-of-range” results in an unaffected child; NOTE 3: For qualitative tests such as DNA analysis, this may include detection of cystic fibrosis transmembrane conductance regulator (CFTR) variants in a carrier or detection of CFTR variants that are not actually present; NOTE 4: As used in NBS09, a screen-positive result of a laboratory screening algorithm (based on the detected C26:0-lysophosphatidylcholine concentration above the cutoff) reported for a newborn who does not have adrenoleukodystrophy; NOTE 5: See primary target disease.

 first-tier screen